Trump says Netanyahu 'let us down' before the 2020 airstrike that killed a top Iranian general

 “We were disappointed by that.
 Very disappointed,” he said.
 “But we did the job ourselves, with absolute precision … and then Bibi tried to take credit for it.”

+Trump also pointed to intelligence failures ahead of last weekend’s onslaught, which caught Israel by surprise, saying the country had to “strengthen themselves up.”

+“They’ve got to straighten it out because they’re fighting, potentially, a very big force,” he said.
+“They’re going to have to step up their game, and the United States is going to have to step up its game.”
+He further criticized Israel’s defense minister, calling him “this jerk” for warning Hezbollah not to attack Israel from the north.

 Netanyahu’s office did not immediately respond to a request for comment.
-But communications minister Shlomo Karhi told Israel’s Channel 13 that it is “shameful that a man like that, a former U.S. president, abets propaganda and disseminates things that wound the spirit of Israel’s fighters and its citizens.”
+But the government’s communications minister, Shlomo Karhi, told Israel’s Channel 13 that it was “shameful that a man like that, a former U.S. president, abets propaganda and disseminates things that wound the spirit of Israel’s fighters and its citizens.”

 “We don’t have to bother with him and the nonsense he spouts,” Karhi said.
 Asked if Trump’s comments make it clear that he can’t be relied on, Karhi replied, “Obviously.”

+While Trump and Netanyahu were close allies during Trump’s time in office, the former president turned on the embattled Israel leader after he congratulated then-President-elect Joe Biden for winning the 2020 election while Trump was still trying to overturn the results.
+In interviews for a book about Middle East peace efforts, Trump, according to its author, used an expletive to describe Netanyahu and said he believed the Israeli leader never really wanted to make peace.

-DeSantis posted on X, formerly known as Twitter, that “it is absurd that anyone, much less someone running for President, would choose now to attack our friend and ally, Israel.”
+Trump’s rivals quickly seized on his new comments.
+DeSantis posted on X, formerly known as Twitter, that “it is absurd that anyone, much less someone running for president, would choose now to attack our friend and ally, Israel,” and criticized Trump for calling Hezbollah “very smart” in his remarks.

+White House spokesman Andrew Bates also said on X, “Calling an Iran-backed terrorist group ‘smart’ – especially at a time like this – is unhinged and sickening.”
+He added, “Why in God’s name would any American do that?”

+Trump, in his remarks, suggested that information about the raid could potentially be classified, though it wasn’t immediately clear if that was the case.
+“They’ll say, ’Oh it’s classified information.’
+Well, maybe it is, but I don’t think so,” he said.
+Trump is currently under federal criminal indictment, accused of hoarding classified documents at his Mar-a-Lago club and refusing to return them to the government.

-Trump and other Republicans have tried to lay blame on the Biden administration, particularly citing the release of nearly $6 billion in frozen assets to Iran, a supporter of Hamas.
+Trump and other Republicans have tried to lay blame on the Biden administration for the Hamas invasion, particularly citing the release of nearly $6 billion in frozen assets to Iran, a supporter of Hamas.
 Biden administration officials insist that money has not been spent.

 The Democratic president’s campaign said Trump has been pushing dangerous misinformation about the crisis in Israel when the countries should stand together.